MileHacker Logo

 Currency & Exchange

 The official currency of Afghanistan is the Afghan Afghani (AFN).
 US Dollars (USD) are widely accepted for larger transactions.
 Exchange USD for AFN at money changers (Sarrafs) in major markets; these often offer competitive rates.
-Cash is strictly necessary: ATMs are unusual and unreliable; credit/debit card use is almost non-existent for foreign visitors.
-Rely exclusively on cash (both USD and AFN) plus have a mix of denominations.
+Cash is strictly necessary: ATMs are scarce and unreliable; credit/debit card use is almost non-existent for foreign visitors.
+Rely exclusively on cash (both USD and AFN) and carry a mix of denominations.

 Typical Prices